Bird’s eye view of NPS benchmarks across industries

 - And, how good is your NPS score?

-To get a brief idea of where your business stands in terms of NPS, you must know the industry benchmark.
-A good resource to go to for this information is the 2021 Satmetrix Net Promoter Benchmarks report (for US consumers).
+To know that, let’s first understand the industry benchmark – A good resource to go to for this information is the 2022 Satmetrix Net Promoter Benchmarks report (for US consumers).

-The survey was conducted for 221 brands in 23 industry sectors covering a whopping 65,000 respondents.
-Based on the survey, the NPS benchmark was derived as under:
+The survey was conducted for 192 brands in 23 industry sectors covering a whopping 63,939 respondents.
+Based on the survey, here is the NPS benchmark as per industry.